2022 Player Registrations are now open - click here to register.

-The Under-85kg teams are well organised and enjoy both the rugby and social aspects of the game.
-They train Monday and Wednesday nights, and offer good teams for smaller players who prefer to compete against similar-sized men.
+The Hustlers are well organised and enjoy both rugby and social aspects of the game.
+They train Tuesday and Thursday nights, and offer good opportunities for smaller players who prefer to compete against similar-sized men.

 Formerly known as the Ponsonby Heroes, the NZ Falcons were established in 2013 and are Auckland’s only gay and inclusive rugby team.
 The Falcons currently play in the President’s grade but have ambitions to play at a higher level; their enjoyment of the social side of Ponsonby rugby is already at a very high level.
 Each year the Falcons contest the trans–Tasman Purchas Cup against three Australian clubs which they won in 2015.
 Every two years there is also the Bingham Cup, which is widely referred to as the Gay Rugby World Cup.